opencadc/caom2/caom2-tap-server/README.md

 # caom2-tap-server

-## DEPRECATED: the code here will be moved into the `argus` service
+## DEPRECATED: the code has been forked and included directly in `argus`